ShishirPatil/poet/poet-server/README.md

 ## Option 2: Running the Server Locally within a Docker Container

 We include a Docker image that can be used to run the server.
-To run the server locally in a Docker container, follow these steps:

 Prebuilt Docker images are available at `public.ecr.aws/i5z6k9k2/poet-server`